floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 notes:
 At the end of our pipeline in getPokemon we can use catchAll to handle every error case and return a default implementation of our pokemon type

-now the error channel returned is never
+now the error type of the returned effect is never

 ---